-To specify additional start-up parameters:
+Specifying additional start-up parameters

-- 1 Log in to Windows NT using an account with Windows NT administrator privileges. - 2 Start Server Config. - 3 Select the Adaptive Server icon, the Backup Server icon, or the Monitor Server icon to indicate which type of server you want to configure. - 4 Select Configure Adaptive Server, Configure Backup Server, or Configure Monitor Server to display a list of available servers on your system. - 5 Select the name of the server to configure, and choose Continue. - 6 If you are configuring Adaptive Server, enter the login name and password of a user with System Administrator privileges, and choose Continue. - Or use the default Sybase "sa" login, which does not require a password. - 7 If Adaptive Server is not running, Server Config asks you to start it now; choose Yes. - 8 Select the Command Line button.

-Server Config displays the Command Line Parameters dialog box:
+- 1 Log in to Windows using an account with Windows administrator privileges. - 2 Start Server Config. - 3 Select the Adaptive Server icon, the Backup Server icon, or the Monitor Server icon to indicate which type of server you want to configure. - 4 Select Configure Adaptive Server, Configure Backup Server, or Configure Monitor Server to display a list of available servers on your system. - 5 Select the name of the server to configure, and choose Continue. - 6 If you are configuring Adaptive Server, enter the login name and password of a user with System Administrator privileges, and choose Continue. - 7 If Adaptive Server is not running, Server Config asks you to start it now; choose Yes. - 8 Select the Command Line button.
+Server Config displays the Command Line Parameters dialog box: - 9 Edit the text in the Command Line Parameters box to include the additional start-up parameters and values you require.